GEMeX: A Large-Scale, Groundable, and Explainable Medical VQA Benchmark for Chest X-ray Diagnosis

 \section{Introduction}

-Large vision language models (LVLMs) have recently achieved huge breakthroughs in artificial intelligence~\cite{achiam2023gpt, zhao2024easygen,liu2024visual, zhu2023minigpt,alayrac2022flamingo,bai2023qwen,ramesh2021zero,dai2023instructblip}, demonstrating remarkable capabilities in understanding visual content while generating coherent natural language responses.
-These advancements have driven innovations across various domains~\cite{feng2023towards,xu2023lvlm,gu2024anomalygpt}, with healthcare emerging as a key application.
-Within this domain, medical visual question answering (Med-VQA) stands out as a crucial task which automatically provides reliable and user-friendly answers~\cite{lin2023medical} to questions about medical images~\cite{lau2018dataset}, facilitating healthcare professionals in diagnosis, medical education, and clinical decision-making.
+Large vision language models (LVLMs) have recently made huge advancements in artificial intelligence~\cite{achiam2023gpt, zhao2024easygen,liu2024visual, zhu2023minigpt,alayrac2022flamingo,ramesh2021zero,dai2023instructblip}, demonstrating remarkable capabilities in understanding visual content while generating coherent natural language responses.
+These advancements have driven innovations across various domains~\cite{xu2023lvlm,gu2024anomalygpt}, with healthcare emerging as an important application.
+Within this domain, medical visual question answering (Med-VQA) stands out as a crucial task that automatically provides reliable and user-friendly answers~\cite{lin2023medical} to questions about medical images~\cite{lau2018dataset}, facilitating healthcare professionals in diagnosis, medical education, and clinical decision-making.

 To ensure the reliability and user-friendliness of Med-VQA systems, it is crucial to incorporate answer explanations along with a diverse set of question formats.
-Although significant progress has been made by existing Med-VQA systems~\cite{lau2018dataset,liu2021slake,hu2024omnimedvqa,zhang2023pmc, he2020pathvqa}, none have yet integrated answer explanations.
-As emphasized by \citeauthor{li2018vqa} (\citeyear{li2018vqa}), explanations are as essential as the answers themselves in general VQA systems.
-This holds even stronger in the context of medical VQA, where the domain-specific nature of the task amplifies the need for clarity~\cite{lau2018dataset}.
-If Med-VQA tools are to assist in clinical processes, the datasets must be designed to include explanations, so as to enhance patient comprehension and support the learning of junior medical practitioners.
-Additionally, the limited range of question formats, such as the absence of multiple-choice questions, restricts the real-world applicability and impairs the overall user-friendliness of medical AI systems.
+Although significant progress has been made by existing Med-VQA systems~\cite{lau2018dataset,liu2021slake,hu2024omnimedvqa,zhang2023pmc, he2020pathvqa}, none have yet integrated explanations for the answers, especially in terms of the visual aspect.
+As emphasized by \cite{li2018vqa}, explanations are as essential as the answers themselves in general VQA systems.
+This holds even stronger in medical VQA, where the domain-specific nature of the task amplifies the need for clarity~\cite{lau2018dataset, zhao2024chatcad}.
+Additionally, the limited range of question formats, such as the absence of multiple-choice questions, restricts the real-world applicability of medical AI systems.